-There are hundreds, maybe thousands of articles that talk about the best restaurant websites out there – and how respective agencies can help you create something effective for your restaurant business.
+There are hundreds, maybe thousands of articles that talk about the best restaurant websites out there- and how respective agencies and web designers can help you create something effective for your restaurant business.

 But will those agencies put emphasis on user experience and differentiation like they should?
 Hopefully so!
 This article will show you all the great elements your restaurant website should have.
 And what to look for when designing one.

 At LYFE, we understand that each business is unique.
-Which calls for a unique website design that not only accelerates user experience but also represents your brand through design.
+Which calls for a cool website design that not only accelerates user experience but also represents your brand through design.

-Our clients often ask us for examples of some of the best restaurant websites out there.
+Our clients often ask us for examples of some of the best restaurant design inspirations out there.
 Which is why we decided to dedicate this article to showing you just that.

 We scoured the internet and found some pretty great examples of what constitutes a great restaurant website.
 But instead of sharing summaries of these sites and how you can replicate them, we decided to hand out awards for the best restaurant websites.
 Read on to see the winners and their spectacular sites!

-First, let’s briefly look at the importance of having a website for your restaurant.
+First, let’s briefly look at the importance of a website for your restaurant.

 Consumer behaviors and trends have drastically changed over the last decade.
-What used to be a family affair or luxurious experience in the form of going to a restaurant to eat, has become more of a transaction and convenience experience for many.
-One in which they expect easy online ordering and take outs.
+What used to be a private dining family affair or luxurious dining experience in the form of going to a restaurant to eat, has become more of a transaction and convenience experience for many.
+One in which they expect easy online orders and take outs.

 Now, the decision of doing business with a particular restaurant sometimes solely depends on whether or not the website lets you transact easily.

-Then there also is the vital factor of a consumer’s discovery phase when searching for a restaurant.
+Then there also is the vital factor of a potential customer’s discovery phase when searching for a restaurant.
 Which has gone from “Let’s check out the new restaurant that’s opened next door” to “I feel like having Italian today, let’s search for a good one online first.”

 This is very much a reality in today’s marketplace.
 And has made it necessary for your restaurant website, which is already competing with the business opened next door, to now compete in an online marketplace too.
 Branding your business has become tremendously important.

 We see this constant competition as an evolution in the restaurant industry.
-And we are in a phase right now where having one of the best restaurant websites is important to stay ahead.
+And we are in a phase right now where having one of the best restaurant website designs is important to stay ahead.

 We aren’t saying it has to be a race.
 But having your best running shoes on wouldn’t hurt.

-Which is why we decided not to just write about the best restaurant designs.
-But rather go celebrate how some of the top restaurant website designs are unique.
+This is why we decided not to just write about the best restaurant designs.
+But rather go celebrate how some of the great restaurant website designs are unique.

 Let the award ceremony for the best restaurant websites begin!